 Beni - An isolation centre was built by MSF in August 2018 in Beni and handed over to the Ministry of Health, who assigned it to another NGO, Alima – it is now a treatment centre.
 On 14 November, we opened a transit centre for suspect cases in Beni and is currently running with a capacity of 60 beds.
 The transit centre is located approximately 200 metres from the existing ETC supported by Alima.
 Confirmed cases are transferred by ambulance from the transit centre to the ETC; those who turn out to be negative are referred to other health structures in the area, to facilitate their access to care for other health problems.
 MSF has a financial agreement with Nyakounde health facility in order to follow-up some medical cases.

-Butembo and Katwa - An ETC has been built and is run by MSF in Butembo, a town estimated to be home to 800,000 people, that became a hotspot for the outbreak in November.
+Butembo and Katwa - An ETC has been built and was run by MSF in Butembo, a town estimated to be home to 800,000 people, that became a hotspot for the outbreak in November.
 Butembo reported seeing imported cases from Beni and other surrounding areas.
 Another Ebola Treatment Centre was opened in the eastern part of Butembo city, falling under the administration of the Katwa health zone.
 The Katwa ETC was inaugurated on 3 January 2019 and the first patients were admitted the following day.
-The total capacity will be up to 80 beds by the end of February.
-The MSF ETCs in Butembo and Katwa have a capacity of 96 and 52 beds, respectively.

 Bunia - During the first week of November, we opened a new isolation centre on the premises of the General hospital in Bunia, Ituri.
 The centre is currently running with a hospitalisation capacity of 8 beds, as well as a screening point at the entrance (with more than 2,000 people screened each day), and a small isolation unit for suspect cases.